Minmax-Regret $k$-Sink Location on a Dynamic Tree Network with Uniform Capacities: Regret

 \begin{enumerate} \item Algorithm $A$ (leader): creates an evacuation protocol $(\calP,X)$. \item Adversary $B$ (follower): chooses a \emph{worst-case scenario} $s^*\in\mathcal{S}$ for $(\calP,X)$ i.e., $R(\calP,X:s^*) = R_{\max}(\calP,X)$. \end{enumerate}

 $A$'s objective is to minimize the value of $R(\calP,X:s^*)$ which is equivalent to finding optimal minmax-regret evacuation protocol $(\calP^*,X^*).$

-Note that even though we have defined regret only for the $k$-sink evacuation problem, this formulation can be (and has been) extended to many other problems by replacing $\Theta$ with any other minmax monotone function.
+Note that even though we have defined regret only for the $k$-sink evacuation problem, this formulation can be (and has been) extended to many other problems by replacing $\Theta$ with some other function.